jaredLunde/render-props/packages/events/README.md

 # Events
 A state container which provides a simple interface for managing event listeners in its children.
-This component will automatically clean up all of its registered listeners on unmount.
+This component will automatically garbage collect all of its registered listeners on unmount.